 - Birth Certificate

 - Employee ID

 - First Nations ID

 - Passport

 - MRN (Medical Record Number)

 - Out of Province ID

-• Driver's Licence

-13. What if a patient received their first dose (or more than one dose) of a vaccine outside of Ontario or Canada?
-Are they considered fully vaccinated?
+- Driver's Licence - 13.
+What if a patient received their first dose (or more than one dose) of a vaccine outside of Ontario or Canada?
+Are they considered fully vaccinated and up to date?